ymxNancy/Code_Fasiaticum_pangenome/README.md

-# Code_Fasiaticum_pangenome
+# Population genomics of F. asiaticum

-Code of F. asiaticum pangenome analysis
+These are the scripts that I have written to perform the population genomics of F. asiaticum using 245 genomes.